nuochenpku/COMEDY/README.md

 ### **Data Loading**

-Run the following command to preprocess the data from our Instruct in the Parallel-training setting:
+Run the following command to preprocess the data, like:

 ```python
 from datasets import load_dataset